Homemade Salted Caramels

 • Meanwhile, combine the heavy cream, unsalted butter, and 1 teaspoon of sea salt in a saucepan and place it over low heat.
 Bring the mixture to a simmer.
 Remove the cream mixture from the heat and set aside.

-• Pour the finished caramel into the prepared pan.
+• Pour the finished caramel into the oiled pan.
 It will bubble up at first, but it will smooth out as it sets.
 Let the caramel mixture stand for a few hours and then sprinkle with flaky sea salt.
 Tamp down very lightly to help the salt adhere to the caramel.

 • Cut the caramel into squares or small logs and wrap in wax paper or candy wrappers.